Jonny1987/terraform-auto-destroy/README.md

 # Structure
-/main
+Create the following terraform projects in the same directory for the auto_destroy to work:

+main/
   The terraform project which contains your infrastructure with load balancer which is being monitored.
 This load balancer must have resource name of "load_balancer".
   This project also loads the "auto-destroy" terraform module located at

-/destroy_lambda - terraform project which just loads the lambda function to destroy the infrastructure located at
+destroy_lambda/ - terraform project which just loads the lambda function to destroy the infrastructure located at

 # Variables of modules
-lambda:
-  lambda_function_name - The name of the lambda function.
-Defaults to "terraform_destroy_lambda"

 auto_destroy:
   lb_max_idle_time_minutes - The number of minutes that the load balancer needs to be idle for before the lambda function is called